carbonplan/sai-downscaling/README.md

 With coiled you can choose what size of VM you want to run your JupyterLab session.
 You can specify which type of VM you wish in the coiled cli commands.
 A list of some commonly used VM's are [available here](https://aws.amazon.com/ec2/instance-types/m8g/).
 A good starting point is an `m8g.large`.

 In this repository run:
-`uv run coiled notebook start --vm-type m8g.large --region 'us-west-2`
+`uv run coiled notebook start --vm-type m8g.large --region 'us-west-2 --tag Project=SRM`

 That should sync the software environment and start a JupyterLab session with that environment.